 ACRA is the newly formed organization for all collegiate club rowing teams in the country.
 It was created after the 2008 decision to exclude club teams from competing at the IRA (Intercollegiate Rowing Association) national championship regatta.
 The conference has nearly 200 member schools, which includes such powerhouse crews as Michigan, Purdue, Penn State, UCLA, and UC Davis.
 The Vikings plan to take as many competitive boats as possible to this national championship, which takes place at the end of May.

 Fall Racing Season: Rowing competition in fall is focused on head racing.
 These races are around 5000 meters and are slower, more endurance based courses.
 Head races involve turns and can be more of a scenic row, while generally taking place in the rough water fall brings.
-Given that the team will only have a month or so of practice before racing, head racing is a great way to access speed and provide an early season training goal.
+Given that the team will only have a month or so of practice before racing, head racing is a great way to ramp up quickly and provide an early season training goal.

 Spring Racing Season: This is the true competitive season in college rowing.
 Standard race format is 2000 meters.
 We will compete in a number of regattas around the Pacific Northwest, culminating in the Northwest Collegiate Rowing Conference (NCRC) Championship.
 Regional west coast racing ends with the Western Intercollegiate Rowing Association (WIRA) Championships, which are held at Lake Natoma in Sacramento CA. If boats are posting competitive times, entries into the Dad Vail regatta in Philadelphia as well as the American Collegiate Rowing Association National Championship will be considered.